10 Sport: Cricket

+Football

+Network 10 in 2007 broadcast its first football broadcast with the Sydney FC v LA Galaxy exhibition match.
+The match was broadcast on the main channel nationally in a three-hour special presentation.
+In 2017, Ten entered a two-year deal becoming the FTA broadcaster of the A-League and Socceroos matches.
+27 matches played on Saturday Nights were simulcasted from Fox Sports on 10 Drama along with five finals matches and Socceroos matches over the two-year period.
+Fox on One was a three-hour programming block produced by Fox Sports for Network 10 each Saturday night on 10 Drama.
+It included Back Page Live followed by the live broadcast of the Saturday Night A-League match.

+In 2021, Network 10 returned broadcasting football acquiring full broadcast rights become the home of Australian Football in a five-year deal.
+One A-League match each Saturday night will be broadcast on the main channel along with one W-League match each Sunday on 10 Drama.
+All A-League and W-League finals will also be broadcast live and free on FTA.
+All remainder matches will be streamed on Paramount+.
+A separate four-year deal was also struck with Football Australia with all Socceroos and Matildas matches to be broadcast on FTA along with for the first time, the FFA Cup Final.
+Other FFA Cup matches will be streamed on Paramount+.
+Other content also acquired which will be shown on Network 10 platforms including Under 23 friendlies, Youth national team home matches along with AFC competitions.
+10 and Paramount+ also became the official broadcaster of the FA Cup.

 Horse racing

-Network 10 broadcast the Melbourne Cup between 1978 and 2001, and again since 2019.
+Network 10 broadcast the Melbourne Cup between 1978 and 2001, and again from 2019 to 2023.
 For a brief period in 2019 before the Melbourne Cup, Network 10 also broadcast some International Racing meets from the United Kingdom and France.

 Motorsport

 Ten has been a long-standing broadcaster of motorsport events.
 It has produced the motoring show RPM to complement its coverage.

-In 2003, Ten started broadcasting the Formula One World Championship after the Nine Network dropped the rights in 2002 after more than twenty years of coverage.
+In 2003, Ten started broadcasting the Formula One World Championship after the Nine Network dropped the rights in 2002 after 22 years of coverage.
 Other series broadcast include the Supercars Championship from 1997 to 2006 and 2015 to 2020 and MotoGP since 1997.

-In 2017, Ten has dropped its remaining Formula One international live races; it will retained the broadcast rights of Formula One Australian Grand Prix live races and rest of highlights from international races of Formula One World Championship.
+On 30 September 2017, 10 has dropped its remaining Formula One international live races; it retained the broadcast rights of Formula One Australian Grand Prix live races and rest of highlights from international races of Formula One World Championship.

 Rugby league

 Ten broadcast the New South Wales Rugby League premiership from 1983 until 1991.
 The network was experiencing severe financial problems in the early 1990s, and it was the New South Wales Rugby League that successfully applied to place the network in liquidation in 1991.